About the history of the Corpus Judaeo-Hellenisticum

 The CJH in the GDR (1951-1989)

-In 1955 Kurt Aland reported on the status of the work in ThLZ 80, 1955, 627f.
-From this it emerges that, contrary to the decision of the Commission for Late Antique Religious History of the German Academy of Sciences in Berlin initiated by Kurt Aland in 1954, according to which the Corpus Hellenisticum was to be included in the Academy's work program and the material from Uppsala was to be brought back to Halle, the Uppsala material was to go to Willem Cornelis van Unnik in Utrecht.
-For the first time since 1925, a concrete work program appears in New Testament Studies 2, 1956, 217-221 (written by K. Aland).
-Hans Dieter Betz joined van Unnik's staff in Utrecht in 1966.
-After the death of W. C. van Unnik (1978), Pieter Willem van der Horst and Gerard Mussies took over as directors.
+In 1955, Kurt Aland (1915-1994) reported on the project's status in ThLZ 80, 1955, 627f.
+His report revealed that, contrary to the 1954 resolution of the Commission for Late Antique Religious History of the German Academy of Sciences in Berlin (which Aland had initiated) to incorporate the Corpus Hellenisticum into the Academy's work program, the materials from Uppsala were to be transferred to Willem Cornelis van Unnik (1910–1978) in Utrecht rather than being returned to Halle.
+For the first time since 1925, a new work program, authored by Aland, appeared in NTS 2, 1956, 217-221.
+Following his appointment to Claremont (1963) and later Chicago (1978), Hans Dieter Betz continued the pagan-Hellenistic portion of the project in the United States.
+After W. C. van Unnik's death, Pieter Willem van der Horst and Gerard Mussies assumed leadership in Utrecht.

 The publication of the Corpus Pagano-Hellenisticum as the “New Wettstein